larpon/QtFirebase/README.md

 ~~Remote Config~~	            |~~libremote_config.a~~ | |
 ~~Storage~~	                  |~~libstorage.a~~       | |

+Tested with Firebase C++ SDK
+* v2.1.0
+* v2.1.1
+* v2.1.2

 ## Stability
-The current Firebase C++ SDK (v2.1.0) has a lot of stability issues - which QtFirebase does it's best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.
+The current Firebase C++ SDK (v2.1.x) has a lot of stability issues - which QtFirebase does it's best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.

 # Setup
 For a working and up-to-date example please follow the **Quick start** section found in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) README.